apache/nuttx-apps/system/i2c/README.txt

 [-i|j], Auto increment|don't increment regaddr on repititions.
 Default: NO Current: NO

-  On commands that take a optional number of repetitions, the option can be used to temporarily increment the regaddr value by one on each repitition.
+  On commands that take a optional number of repetitions, the option can be used to temporarily increment the regaddr value by one on each repetition.

 [-f freq] I2C frequency.
 Default: 400000 Current: 400000